tezos-checker/checker/README.md

 ##### Protected index

-The median of external oracles is itself filtered as follows:
+The median of external oracles is itself filtered; the protected index, $\widehat{tz}_t$ is defined as:

-1. Define the protected index

-The protected indexe, $\widehat{tz}_t$ is defined as:

 $$\widehat{tz}_{t_i} = \widehat{tz}_{t_{i-1}} \times \mathrm{clamp}\!\left(\frac{tz_{t_i}}{\widehat{tz}_{t_{i-1}} }, e^{-\epsilon (t_{i}-t_{i-1})}, e^{\epsilon (t_{i}-t_{i-1})}\right)$$

 We suggest a value of $\epsilon = 0.05~\mathrm{cNp/min}$ -- that's about 72 cNp / day, so the filter can catch up to a 2x or 0.5x move in 24 hours, and a 3% move in an hour.

 $\widehat{tz}_t$ is like the suspension of a car, it lags behind large moves, but is insensitive to spikes (real or fabricated).

 In addition, we define the following prices [mjg suggest creating a subsection for "Prices" and moving the indexes below down a level.
 Or (because they're